michaxm/crawlchain/README.md

 Future plans (maybe)
 --------------------
-- Support for https (switch from http to http-conduit or maybe wreq)
 - Implement a DSL for supplying crawling templates as text file - more experience with new templates needed first.

 Scope (never)